 It is unclear as to what exact charges Rausch will be facing.
 Depending upon the seriousness of the allegations, he could potentially face charges for violating PC 422, PC 273.5, or PC 243(e)(1).
 If there was no physical contact involved, it is unlikely that he would face charges for violating penal code 273.5, but making criminal threats or engaging in aggressive actions with the intent of inflicting harm could still result in serious penalties.

 It is also important to note that it is unknown as to whether Brent Rausch actually committed domestic violence at all.
 Although he was arrested, it is impossible to determine whether someone is guilty or not until they have completed the court process.

 Those facing charges for domestic violence should seek out an attorney they trust to help ensure their rights are protected.
 A conviction for DV can result in a significant amount of jail time, and wreak havoc on a person’s public reputation.
 Even if a person is planning to take a plea deal, it will amount to the same, if not worse, bad publicity as a conviction.
-If you are planning on hiring an attorney, make sure to see that their experience and length in practice is sufficient enough to be fully prepared to defend these types of offenses.
+If you are planning on hiring an attorney, make sure to see that their experience and length in practice are sufficient enough to be fully prepared to defend these types of offenses.

 Need a domestic violence attorney in Riverside with a history of success and experience as a former prosecutor?
 Call to speak with a lawyer about your case for free.
 Attorney Randy Collins will work with you to help identify all of your options for defense and use any and all evidence available to help prove your innocence.
 Call us today to get help now.